EDV11/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 2. **Monitor for the first few days** to ensure stable operation
 3. **Adjust time periods** to match your electricity tariff
 4. **Use shorter intervals** (1 min) for faster response to power changes
+5. **Disable the location tracker** (leave empty) if you have multiple EVs or share the charger with other vehicles

 ---